garikAsplund/garik.codes/src/routes/blog/On open source.md

 date: "2024-01-23"
 ---

-A little while ago I had my [first successful pull request](https://github.com/mskocik/svelty-picker/pull/147/commits/e967c10fbb2a2c8352eb90551a363b97a29d533e) to an open source project.
+A little while ago I had my [first successful pull request](https://github.com/mskocik/svelty-picker/pull/147/commits/e967c10fbb2a2c8352eb90551a363b97a29d533e) merged into an open source project.
 It was silly how small of a contribution it was--all I did was help clarify a variable in a date picker.
 Basically, [JavaScript is weird](https://github.com/denysdovhan/wtfjs?tab=readme-ov-file#what-the-fck-javascript), and this project just needed to take that into account to advance the calendar page properly.

 This was the whole change: